 The advantages of implementing a fixed fee pricing model are:

-- This kind of pricing model is completed within an established budget and terms.
+- Completing the project within an established budget and terms.

 - Ideally suited to small and medium-scale projects.

-- The service provider is guided to be as effective and productive as possible.
+- Guiding the service provider to be as effective and productive as possible.

 Time and Material Model